 Tango is renowned as one of the most sensual dances in the world, and it was born right here in the streets of the Argentine capital.
 A romantic trip to Buenos Aires wouldn't be complete without at least one night out to a local bar, perhaps after signing up for a dance class, to listen to a live tango band while you and your partner passionately move to the sultry beats.

 Sunsets and sophistication draw couples to vacation in Naples, one of the poshest cities on the Florida peninsula.
 Winter is the low-season in Naples, meaning fewer crowds and better travel deals.
-The weather isn't as unbearably hot nor as muggy as in the summer months, and daytime winter highs are still around 75 degrees Fahrenheit, warm enough to sit out on the beach or relax by the pool.
+The weather isn't as unbearably hot nor as muggy as in the summer months, and daytime winter highs are still around 75 degrees Fahrenheit.

 Designed to resemble a Tuscan village, Naples Bay Resort has a beautiful waterfront with a marina and boats that couples can rent to sail to uncrowded islands.
 There are also outdoor swimming pools, on-site restaurants, a spa, shops, and well-equipped rooms.
 Naples Bay Resort seems like a self-contained world, yet it's just minutes away from Fifth Avenue, the main downtown center.
 Art-loving couples should plan to visit during one of the Art Alive events to browse the galleries in the Naples Art District.